ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ### Removing Data from Dictionaries

-Let's say the company discontinues a phone and the vendor will no longer have them for sale.
-We need to help them remove this key/value pair for their dictionary so they don't have any angry customers.
+Let's say the recipe gets updated and an ingredient is no longer needed.
+We need to help them remove this key/value pair for their dictionary so they don't have any strange-tasting Klossies.
 Unlike arrays, we don't have a special method that does this, we just set the value to `nil`.

 ```swift
 print(perfectTen["almond flour"]!)